ozonasmyan-dot/ozon-api-backend/docs/analytics.md

         "statuses": { "delivered": 10, "cancelled": 2 },
         "totalServices": 100,
         "totalCostPrice": 200,
-        "margin": 50
+        "margin": 50,
+         "adSpend": 20,
       }
     ]
   }
 ]
 ```

-Each month's margin value is reduced by the advertising spend for that SKU and month.
+Each item's `adSpend` shows the advertising spend that was subtracted from its `margin`. `totals` summarize the metrics
+for all SKUs within the month.